followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/columns/headerCellTemplate.md

 - **component**: <font size="-1">jQuery</font>
 The [widget's instance]({basewidgetpath}/Methods/#instance).
 - **columnIndex**: <font size="-1">Number</font>
 The index of the column to which the header belongs.
-For details on how this index is calculated, refer to the [Calculating the Column Index](/Documentation/Guide/Widgets/DataGrid/Visual_Elements/#Grid_Columns/Calculating_the_Column_Index) topic.
+For details on how this index is calculated, refer to the [Column and Row Indexes](/Documentation/Guide/Widgets/DataGrid/Columns/Column_and_Row_Indexes/) topic.
 - **column**: <font size="-1">Object</font>
 The settings of the column to which the header belongs.